Eloynice/MODFIRE/README.md

 # MODFIRE

+This software requires a Linux operating system and Java 11.

 # Forest Management

 The purpose of this implementation is to use Constraint Programming to find valid solutions for problems of forest management.